asynkron/gam-web/src/docs/Durability.md

 >**Note**<br/>
 It is important to note that Proto.Actor's guarantee applies to the order in which messages are enqueued into the recipient's mailbox.
-If the mailbox implementation does not respect FIFO order (e.g. a `PriorityMailbox`), then the order of processing by the actor can deviate from the enqueueing order.

 Please note that this rule is **not transitive**: